polyformproject/license-development/template.erb.md

 ## Sales of Business

 If the licensor or any of its affiliates sells a line of business developing this software or using this software to provide a product, the buyer can also enforce [Noncompete](#noncompete) for that product.

 <% end %>

+<% if shield or perimeter %>
+## Products

+Throughout this license, _product_ is used to mean a good, service, or combination of them.
+<% end %>

 <%# License Grants %>